justinishAWS/AIAssistedAutoTests/libs/tests/test-8.script.md

 Wait a few seconds.

-### 8. Click the first 'Trace ID'
+### 8. Click the blue hexadecimal string

-In the right panel, click the first blue hyperlink under 'Trace ID'.
+In the right panel, click the first blue hexadecimal string (it should look like this: "...d0f3ab63951df").
+Then wait a few seconds.

 **Constraints:**
-- You MUST ensure that the link you are trying to click is a hexadecimal string
+- You MUST ensure that the link you are trying to click is a blue hexadecimal string.
+If it is not try again

-### 9. Wait

-Wait a few seconds for the page to render.

-### 10. Click 'Open Segment Details Panel' button
+### 9. Click 'Open Segment Details Panel' button

 In the top right corner, open segment details panel IF it is not already expanded.

-### 11. Click 'Exceptions' button
+### 10. Click 'Exceptions' button

 In the right panel, click the 'Exceptions' button.

-### 12. Look for 'Only one PurgeQueue operation on apm_test is allowed every 60 seconds.'.
+### 11. Look for 'Only one PurgeQueue operation on apm_test is allowed every 60 seconds.'.

 Look for the message 'Only one PurgeQueue operation on apm_test is allowed every 60 seconds.'.